 For more information about the Residents' Council and to let us know you are interested in getting involved please email [email protected]

-Find out about the different ways you can get involved in shaping policies and improving the performance of services provided to residents across Anchor.
+Find out about the different ways residents can get involved in shaping policies and improving the performance of services provided across Anchor.

-The Independent Customer Complaints Panel is made up of residents from rented and leasehold locations and can provide an impartial view on how a complaint has been handled by Anchor.
+The Independent Resident Complaints Panel is made up of residents from rented and leasehold locations and can provide an impartial view on how a complaint has been handled by Anchor.